liavt/Scheduler/README.md

 ![Demo](https://github.com/liavt/Scheduler/blob/master/demos/DemoStudent.PNG)

 # WHAT?
-Yep, the school now runs this for 9th grade and 10th grade
+Yep, the school now runs this for 9th grade, 10th, and 11th grade (eventually 12th!)

 # Can I fix it
 Sure.
 Make a pull request.
 Make sure it works perfectly, as remember the school uses this.
-It must be reliable.
+It must be reliable (a quality I wouldn't describe it's history as)
 **Master branch should always be ready to be pushed to live.
 If you want to test something, create a new branch+pull request**

 # How do I use it
 You can use the API endpoint:
 `https://script.google.com/macros/s/AKfycbyf4XMwLFWqDYH-jYfbS_jH-xlNm7eSyB0tWj0AidzD5wSB41gD/exec`

-It accepts POST requests.
+It accepts GET and POST requests.
 You will need to send a couple of parameters:

 | *Parameter* 	| *Content*                                                                                     	|
 |-------------	|-----------------------------------------------------------------------------------------------	|